drericstrong/pypbe/README.md

 Most point buy systems cap out at 18 and bottom out at 3, since they are based on rolling 3d6.
 For example, you can buy an '18' attribute score, but you can't outright buy a '19' attribute score (before racial modifiers).
 Hence, all possible rolls using PyPBE must fall between 3 and 18, unless a custom point buy mapping is defined.
 One of the most common problems when using PyPBE is to have a maximum possible value that is higher than the greatest defined point buy, or a minimum possible value that is smaller than the lowest defined point buy.

 Using the parameter names from the section above, the maximum possible value is: ('dice to keep per attribute' * 'dice sides' + 'modifier').
 The minimum possible value is: ('dice to keep per attribute' + 'modifier').
 If the maximum possible value is too high, consider decreasing the 'dice to keep per attribute', the 'dice sides', or the 'modifier'.
 If the minimum possible value is too low, consider increasing the 'dice to keep per attribute' or the 'modifier'.
 It may require a subtle balancing act to achieve parameters that meet both specifications.

-## Supporting Further Development
-If you're interested in helping to offset my Heroku app hosting costs and supporting further development of PyPBE, please take a look at my [Patreon](https://www.patreon.com/user?u=6382715).
-I appreciate it!